microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/profilephoto-get.md

 #### Request

-Here's an example of the request to get the metadata of the team photo.
+The following example shows a request to get the metadata of the team photo.

 <!-- {
   "blockType": "ignored",